Casual dining's downward spiral has been a narrative that's dominated the restaurant industry for about a decade.

 "It's an incredible time to be in the food business.
 The only way forward is to take control of your off-premise operations."

 CEO, MonkeyMedia Software

 "They've differentiated.
 If you cater through them, a burger bar is the only thing you can get and the kitchens aren't overwhelmed and the solution is brought out into the community where they can create a direct-to-consumer business.
 That relationship is critical now," Dardick said of Red Robin.

-Catering is estimated to be a $40 billion business for restaurants in 2018, according to the CHD Expert study.
-Sixteen percent of all off-premise orders are for catering, with 12% of those orders coming from businesses, the study said.
+Sixteen percent of all off-premise orders are for catering, with 12% of those orders coming from businesses, 2018 CHD Expert study said.
 Casual dining chains, including Olive Garden, are leveraging higher demand for catering.

 “We like that [catering] business.
-And it's been very well received by the consumer set,” Gene Lee, CEO of Olive Garden's parent company Darden Restaurants, said during the company's last earnings call.
+And it's been very well received by the consumer set,” Gene Lee, CEO of Olive Garden's parent company Darden Restaurants, said during a 2018 earnings call.

 Off-premise is here to stay

 One company that has many of these questions answered already is Fat Brands.
-CEO Andy Wiederhorn said the company, which began delivery with Uber Eats three years ago, experiences close to 15% of orders via that channel.
+CEO Andy Wiederhorn said the company, which began delivery with Uber Eats in 2015, experienced close to 15% of orders via that channel as of 2018.

-Still, he adds restaurant companies have a long way to go to meet modern consumers' needs, whether through delivery or somewhere else.
+Still, he added restaurant companies have a long way to go to meet modern consumers' needs, whether through delivery or somewhere else.